This chapter addresses requirements for NTDOs.

 Under a government budget year transition or debt ceiling constraint, NTDOs disbursing ACH payments must:

-Under a government budget year transition or debt ceiling constraint, Treasury may take the following actions to:
+Under a government budget year transition or debt ceiling constraint, Treasury may take the following actions:

 Fiscal Service encourages NTDOs to use safe and convenient electronic payment options in place of check disbursement, whenever possible.
 Federal government ACH payments are initiated by the authorizing federal entities to a government disbursing office.
 These include the Fiscal Service, who makes payments on behalf of its federal entity customers, and NTDOs, who are federal entities that have the authority to disburse payments on their own.

 When making ACH payments, NTDOs use Routing and Transit Numbers (RTNs) to transmit debits and credits to the TGA.
-NTDOs must establish use of RTNs by first submitting an email request to the Fiscal Service's Policy and Oversight Division (POD) Director as the point of contact (POC) (see contacts).
-After receiving approval and a blank OAL form from the POC, NTDOs must mail the completed OAL to the POC with original signatures from: the federal entity disbursing officer, the disbursing officer’s supervisor, and all designated individuals.
-Electronic or copied signatures will not be accepted.
+NTDOs must establish use of RTNs by first submitting an email request to the Fiscal Service's point of contact (POC), the Policy and Oversight Division (POD) Director (see contacts).
+After receiving approval and a blank OAL FS Form 000115 (OAL) from the POC, NTDOs must email the completed OAL to the Fiscal Service POC listed on the form with digital signatures from: the federal entity disbursing officer, the disbursing officer’s supervisor, and all designated individuals.

 The OAL form will establish RTNs for the NTDO's use and designate individuals who are authorized to make changes to specific RTNs, to transact day-to-day business and issue related instructions, as well as execute agreements with the FRB for the listed RTNs.
 Limitations may be placed on each authorized individual by the disbursing officer (see attachment 1).

-A new OAL must be prepared whenever any federal entity individual named on the OAL is to be added or removed.
-If the new OAL is to supersede the existing OAL, then the new OAL must include all existing authorized RTNs, both those that are on the current OAL and any additional RTNs that were added through subsequent update letters sent to the FRB (see subsection 4025.10a); otherwise those RTNs added through update letters will no longer have authorized signers.
+A new OAL must be prepared by the NTDO whenever any authorized individual needs to be added or removed.
+If the new OAL is to supersede the existing OAL, then the new OAL must include all existing authorized RTNs, both those that are on the current OAL and any additional RTNs that were added through subsequent update letters sent to the FRB (see subsection 4030.10a); otherwise those RTNs added through update letters will no longer have authorized signers.

 If an RTN needs to be added or removed from an OAL, the disbursing officer must email the POC with that request.
 For a request to remove an RTN from an OAL, the NTDO must indicate if the RTN should be deactivated from use or placed on another OAL.
 The POC will then prepare and submit an update letter from the Payment Management Assistant Commissioner to the FRB to request the addition or removal of the RTN(s) from the OAL.
-Fiscal Service will send the disbursing officer a copy of the update letter via email for its records.
+Once the FRB has made the requested change in its files, Fiscal Service will send the disbursing officer a copy of the update letter via email for its records.

-Fiscal Service will send an email to all NTDO disbursing officers with OALs on file every other fiscal year starting in October 2021.
-This email will request that each disbursing officer verify that their OAL is up to date, or if changes are necessary, that a new OAL be submitted.
-If no changes are necessary, the disbursing officer must email the standard letter stating such.
+Fiscal Service will send an email to all NTDOs with OALs on file every other fiscal year starting in October 2021.
+This email will request that each disbursing officer verify that their OAL is up to date or require that a new OAL be submitted with any necessary changes.
+If no changes are necessary, the disbursing officer must respond by email with the standard letter stating such.
 This standard letter will be attached to the email sent from Fiscal Service.

-Section 4030—Submission of Vouchers to DOs Other Than Treasury DOs
+Section 4035—Submission of Vouchers to DOs Other Than Treasury DOs

 Federal entities must submit the original and one copy of the basic vouchers prepared on government standard forms or on forms otherwise specifically authorized; invoices, bills, or statements of account serving as basic vouchers, to the DO for payment processing.
 The DO records the payment data on both the original and the copy of the voucher.
 The DO submits the original voucher as accounting support for the payment transaction and retains the voucher copy for the accounting document files.